-Perimenopause means “around menopause.”
-Premenopause means “before menopause.”
-However, healthcare professionals prefer to use the term perimenopause to refer to the years before menopause, when hormone levels are changing but menstruation still occurs.
+Perimenopause means “around menopause” while premenopause means “before menopause.”
+However, doctors often use the term perimenopause to refer to the years before menopause.

 Menopause occurs when the ovaries stop making estrogen and other sex hormones.
 A healthcare professional will confirm menopause after a female has had no periods for 12 months in a row.
 After this, they will no longer be able to become pregnant without assistance.